magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-data-fixture.md

 ### Test case and test method scopes

-The `@magentoDataFixture` can be specified for a particular test or for an entire test case.
+The `DataFixture` can be specified for a particular test or for an entire test case.
 The basic rules for fixture attribute at different levels are:

--  `@magentoDataFixture` at a test case level, makes the framework to apply the declared fixtures to each test in the test case.
+-  `DataFixture` at a test case level, makes the framework to apply the declared fixtures to each test in the test case.
   When the final test is complete, all class-level fixtures are reverted.
--  `@magentoDataFixture` for a particular test, signals the framework to revert the fixtures declared on a test case level and applies the fixtures declared at a test method level instead.
+-  `DataFixture` for a particular test, signals the framework to revert the fixtures declared on a test case level and applies the fixtures declared at a test method level instead.
   When the test is complete, the ITF reverts the applied fixtures.

  {:.bs-callout-info}